 Two treasurers, two different approaches.
 While treasury workstations have evolved into sophisticated amalgams of enterprise-wide data--account balances, transactions, forecasts, cash positions, debts, investments, and pretty much anything else that occupies finance--they remain a tool.
 And like all tools, especially the more sophisticated ones, sometimes it's easier to do things the old way.

-TMS was born after the last big recession.
+The term "treasury management system" was born after the last big recession.
 The twin oil crises of the 1970s unleashed double-digit interest rates compelling treasuries to rein in their borrowing, elevate their management of cash, and get a fix on their cash deposits at banks.
 Once the personal computer was created and a platform for the technology erected, early workstations made the scene, interfacing between companies and their banks to manage and maneuver funds.
 In the decades since, more functions were integrated into the systems, and in the last couple years, dashboards made their debut.
 "There was a demand by treasurers to see the main information that the database holds all in one place," says Laurie McCulley, a principal at Chicago-based consulting firm Treasury Strategies.

-The TMS market is shared by two groups of vendors, those that sell financial backbone Enterprise Resource Planning (ERP) solutions with bolt-on treasury modules like SAP and Oracle; and single-focus firms like IT2 Treasury Solutions, Kyriba, Wall Street Systems, SunGard and Thomson Reuters.
+The treasury management software market is shared by two groups of vendors, those that sell financial backbone Enterprise Resource Planning (ERP) solutions with bolt-on treasury modules like SAP and Oracle; and single-focus firms like IT2 Treasury Solutions, Kyriba, Wall Street Systems, SunGard and Thomson Reuters.
 Basic systems feed information from banks on cash positions to help treasurers make cash forecasts, and present the ability to track, report on and account for financial transactions.
 "You want a system that will analyze, price and mark to market transactions involving debt, investments, FX, commodities and other derivatives," McCulley explains.
 "You also want a system that can be used to initiate payments, such as a time deposit with the bank.
-You should be able to enter this into the TMS, feed it into the cash position, and then be able to create a payment or wire transfer request.
+You should be able to enter this into the treasury management system, feed it into the cash position, and then be able to create a payment or wire transfer request.
 Lastly, you want to be able to report on this."

 No treasurer of a publicly traded company would dare sit down at his or her desk without access to some electronic form of treasury management.
 But many are loath to let go of tried-and-true processes.
 "We use a treasury workstation [from SunGard] on a hosted basis, renting it as a software-as-a-service for our global activities and find it useful, but I would have to concede that we still operate in 'spreadsheet hell,'" says Mark Rogus, senior vice president and treasurer of Corning Inc., with $5.9 billion in 2008 revenues.
 "We're getting better at using the workstation, but still find that we have to extract data from it and then manipulate the data in Excel."

-Rogus blames these outside-the-box processes on the inferior report generating capacity and data analysis capabilities of the TMS.
+Rogus blames these outside-the-box processes on the inferior report generating capacity and data analysis capabilities of the treasury management system.
 "The analyses are not very robust, and I have to pull data and redo things in Excel," he explains.
 "On the bright side, this is getting to be less."
 Although the SunGard system, called Quantum, comes with a state-of-the-art dashboard, Rogus says he rarely uses it.
 "Some treasurers are seeking the holy grail, where they come into their offices in the morning and the screen lights up with seven or eight dials like a cockpit in a plane telling them how to navigate cash around the world, moving it here and there and then doing the accounting," he adds.
 "That's not us.
 We use the system more for basic blocking and tackling--more for trade transactions than for dashboard reporting."

 Barrie from Microsoft loves his dashboard, but even he concedes some misgivings.
 "We find it a bit more challenging to use for vertical or more technical businesses processes like FX management or derivatives processing," he says.
 "In our SAP module we have to work with consultants to get that implemented.
 There is no 'help desk' we can call like we might get from a dedicated workstation vendor, someone who knows how to do the appropriate configurations within the system.
 I guess that's the tradeoff between an ERP-based system and a best-of-breed solution--better horizontal support versus technical business process support."

 Barrie, too, relies on spreadsheets to analyze data and make forecasts, not surprising since his employer invented the Excel spreadsheet program.
-"No TMS system has it all in one shot," he says.
+"No treasury management system has it all in one shot," he says.
 "We often take the data from the workstation and put it into Excel for ad hoc modeling or different analyses."

-Despite ongoing improvements in TMS, there remain several shortcomings with the systems--treasurer demands for functionalities that are not being met.
+Despite ongoing improvements in treasury management software, there remain several shortcomings with the systems--treasurer demands for functionalities that are not being met.
 "Treasurers want counterparty exposures reporting out of the system to know when they close an FX trade whom they owe money to or who owes money to them," says McCulley, who works closely with treasury organizations.
 "Right now they are not getting this assessment of overall counterparty risk, and have to collate and pull together a bunch of things from

 Other wishes include: